Nhorning/NM_Analysis/README.md

 <details>

 ### Nepal Monitor export
 The Nepal Monitor Data set is open data, and freely available on the [reports page](https://www.nepalmonitor.org/reports/) of its website [NM_2016_17export.csv](/Data/NM_2016_17export.csv).
 It is geocoded by gps and local level boundaries.
 The source of each incident is tracked, and violent incidents are further categorised by heigherachical category codes according to [criteria](https://www.nepalmonitor.org/blog/wp-content/uploads/2017/04/NEPAL-CODING-GUIDELINES_FINAL_MAR2017.pdf) developed together with The Asia Foundation.
-The broad categories for these variables are Location, Event Forms, Weapons, Causes, Cross Cutting Issues, Actors, Impacts.
+The broad categories for these variables are Location, Event Forms, Weapons, Causes, Cross Cutting Issues, Actors, and impacts.

 ### No Duplicate File
 While the full dataset dates back to 2012, the Peace Monitoring Project only started applying this methodology in mid 2016.
 NMP produced a dataset for their 2017 annual review in which duplicate incidents (multiple reports referring to the same incident in the field) had been meticulously removed through a manual process.
 [2017 PMP Data Final No Duplicates.xlsx](/Data/2017%20PMP%20Data%20Final%20No%20Duplicates.xlsx) is similar to the export, but in excel format with the duplicates removed.